MicrosoftDocs/ai-builder/ai-builder-docs/activity-monitoring.md

 |--------|--------|--------|
 | AI Event | Msdyn\_aievent | The **AI Event** table stores activity data about AI model and prompt activity.
 This data includes the processed data type, processed data information for text scenarios, processing date, processing status, and consumption. |

 As the data is stored in your **AI Event** Dataverse table, you can export it in comma-separated values (CSV) format.
-[Learn how to export data.](/power-apps/maker/data-platform/data-platform-import-export#export-data0)
+Learn how to export data in [Import data from Excel and export data to CSV](/power-apps/maker/data-platform/data-platform-import-export#export-data0).

 :::image type="content" source="media/activity-monitoring/export.png" alt-text="Screenshot that shows how to export data from a Dataverse table.":::